Gseppo/HBA/README.md

 # HBA
-A GBA emulator written in Haskell thats right an emulator for the GBA written entitely in my beloved programming language Haskell this will have been a weekend project so dont expect it to be too good.
-It will maybe probably work though if I dont finish it by the end of my weekend ill just idk Release it and keep fixing it until it fully works
+A GBA emulator written in Haskell thats right an emulator for GBA written in haskell.
+I made this a while ago after learning about HNES uh it doesn't work and this repo only serves to keep it if I want to try to start it again in the future